Skid block

-A skid block is a common term for a mandatory attachment to the underside of a racing car.
-Initially applied to Formula One cars in 1994, it has also been used in other categories including Formula 3000 and Formula Three.
-It is a flat rectangle, usually made of a wood composite, designed to impose a minimum ground clearance and to limit the use of ground effects to enhance handling.
+A skid block, also known as a plank, is a common term for a mandatory attachment to the underside of a racing car.
+Initially applied to Formula One cars in 1994, it has also been used in other categories including Formula 3000 and Formula 3.
+It is a flat rectangle, usually made of fiberglass or a wood composite, designed to impose a minimum ground clearance and to regulate the use of ground effects to enhance handling.

 Specification

-According to the technical specifications governing F1, a rectangular skid block must be fitted beneath the central plane of the car.
-This skid block may comprise more than one piece but must:
+According to Formula One regulations, a rectangular skid block must be fitted beneath the central plane of the car.
+This skid block may comprise up to three pieces but must: